babashka/pod-babashka-aws/README.md

 ## Test

-To test the pod code with JVM clojure, run `clojure -M test.clj`.
+To test the pod code with JVM clojure, run `clojure -M test/script.clj`.

-To test the native image with bb, run `bb test.clj`.
+To test the native image with bb, run `bb test/script.clj`.

 ## License